This page contains unmarked spoilers for this film, Logan, and Deadpool. You Have Been Warned!

 - Invoked and lampshaded by name in the Ice Box scenes where they mention "the monster" kept in solitary in the basement.
 The only real surprise is which "monster" from Marvel canon it's going to be.
 Surprise, it's a new Juggernaut!

 - A more traditional example occurs during the "Change the Uncomfortable Subject" conversation where Deadpool accidentally brings up the subject of Cable's dead family.
 Deadpool comments that he wishes he could turn back time and apply a Reset Button to the conversation... which, subsequently, happens.

 - There's a little one in the scene that establishes how Domino's powers work, when kicking the driver out of the truck causes a side mirror to spin around.
-It doesn't trigger anything at the time — then Cable catches up to the truck, uses the BFG and lines up a direct shot, at which point the side mirror sends the sunlight right into his eye.
+It doesn't trigger anything at the time — then Cable catches up to the truck and lines up a direct shot with the BFG, at which point the side mirror sends the sunlight right into his eye.

-- Fourth-Wall Observer: As usual, Deadpool, and only Deadpool, is aware he's in a film and promotional material.
+- Fourth-Wall Observer: As usual, Deadpool, and only Deadpool, is aware he's in a film or promotional material.
 He plays with real-world merchandise for the film itself, like Cable and Deadpool action figures, calls out members of the film crew by name, talks directly to the audience about his thoughts on the script, and so on.
 However, the rest of the cast just think he's insane.Wade: Tell me they got that in Slow Motion.

 - Freeze-Frame Bonus:

-- Over the childish doodle that is Deadpool's action plan, you can notice that the DMC Prison sport a drawing of Wolverine tagged "Prisoner 24601".
+- Over the childish doodle that is Deadpool's action plan, you can notice that the DMC Prison sports a drawing of Wolverine tagged "Prisoner 24601".
 That's Jean Valjean's prisoner number in Les Miserables, naturally played by Hugh Jackman.

-- When Cable is managing his weapons, the TV in the background includes a headline stating that Christopher Plummer turned down a role in Deadpool 2, referring to T.J.
-Miller's Role-Ending Misdemeanor after Plummer replaced Kevin Spacey in All the Money in the World.
+- When Cable is managing his weapons, the TV in the background includes a headline stating that Christopher Plummer turned down a role in Deadpool 2, possibly referring to T.J.
+Miller's Role-Ending Misdemeanor, as Plummer replaced Kevin Spacey in All the Money in the World.

 - A billboard with Stan Lee's smiling face is briefly visible during the X-Force's skydive.